ryan-leap/GreenMeansGoMutexDemo/README.md

 ```powershell
 $mutex = New-Object System.Threading.Mutex($false, $Name, [ref] $createdMutex)
 ```
-and use the methods it provides to wait (`WaitOne`) for exclusive access to a resource and release (`ReleaseMutex`) access of that resource when we're done.
+and use the methods it provides to wait (`WaitOne`) for exclusive access to a resource and release (`ReleaseMutex`) ownership of that resource when we're done.

 ## Demo, please.